Southern Devil Scorpion

-Seal openings around plumbing fixtures with foam insulation, repairing of loose fitting doors and windows, the caulking of cracks in basement walls and foundations, the removal of stored building materials in the basement or crawl space, and the removal of debris, including firewood stacks away from the house.
+Seal openings around plumbing fixtures with foam insulation, repair loose fitting doors and windows, caulk cracks in basement walls and foundations, remove stored building materials in the basement or crawl space, and remove debris, including firewood stacks away from the house.
 Control of scorpions by chemical methods can be difficult and thus is the least preferred route to take.
 The reason insecticides do not work well is because scorpions can survive for several months without feeding.
 Scorpions have been known to live for six months without food and water and may hide for two months after feeding.
 Therefore a product with a long residual action is needed to await their emergence.
 Several insecticides have some effectiveness against scorpions and are available for consumer use.
 The following are some examples.

 Publication date: Oct.
 1, 1984